pagkly/Zed/Investopedia3/What is an uncle block.md

 ## Understanding Uncle Block (Cryptocurrency)

-A blockchain is formed by a growing chain of [blocks](https://www.investopedia.com/terms/b/block-bitcoin-block.asp) that store details of the various transactions occurring on the blockchain network.
+A blockchain is formed by a growing chain of [[blocks]](https://www.investopedia.com/terms/b/block-bitcoin-block.asp) that store details of the various transactions occurring on the blockchain network.
 Miners continue to mine for the new blocks following the standard [mining](https://www.investopedia.com/terms/b/bitcoin-mining.asp) process implemented by the blockchain.

-A newly mined block is appended to the blockchain after verification, and the miner who found this new block is entitled to the [block reward](https://www.investopedia.com/terms/b/block-reward.asp).
-The [block height](https://www.investopedia.com/terms/b/block-height.asp), which indicates the length of the blockchain, increases after the addition of the new block.
+A newly mined block is appended to the blockchain after verification, and the miner who found this new block is entitled to the [[block reward]](https://www.investopedia.com/terms/b/block-reward.asp).
+The [[block height]](https://www.investopedia.com/terms/b/block-height.asp), which indicates the length of the blockchain, increases after the addition of the new block.

 However, at times, two different miners may generate a block simultaneously.
 This happens due to the working mechanism of the blockchain, which may not accept the newly identified blocks into the blockchain instantaneously.